 The final dataset used by the team contained 17,899 observations.
 MEPS data were restricted to observations of individuals who were in the scope of the survey design for the entire year and containing valid responses to family size and marital status items, using the last two as basic indicators of data reliability.
 The team excluded 2,529 observations with missing data for two health status variables (SF12 physical and mental health scales), explaining that they are important explanatory variables for their analysis.

+Variables

 The dependent variable for modeling health care costs is the total annual health care expenditures.
 This includes out-of-pocket payments and third-party payments from all sources.
 It does not include insurance premiums, and is measured in nominal US dollars.
 In health care expenditures, total costs are often more variable than outpatient costs because of the relative rarity and high cost of hospital care.
 (Diehr, 1999) The distribution is highly skewed with a large mass at zero: more than one-third of the observations have zero expenditures, and less than 5% have expenditures exceeding $9,000.
 In 35 observations, values exceed $50,000 (with a maximum value of $2,226,997).
 The research team states that, “Although our statistical models are designed to account for skewness, they are not designed to take extreme values such as these into account”; rather than dropping the observations, they transform the raw data by topcoding the value of the expenditure for these 35 observations at $50,000.

 The team used other covariates to adjust for demographics, education, poverty, and health status.
 The poverty category is scaled from 1 (poorest) to 5 (richest).
 Taking sampling weights into account, they found the datasets quite balanced across treated and control groups for several variables: 51% of the sample is female, and just under 20% of the population is Hispanic.
 In the control group, 13% are black, while 15% are black in the treated group.
 Physical and mental health statuses (derived from SF12 measures) range from 0 to 100, with higher scores indicating better health; weighted means of the physical and mental health scales were 51 and 51, respectively.
 Both distributions exhibited a left skew, with a median greater than the mean.
 They also included indicator variables for arthritis, asthma, cancer, high cholesterol, diabetes, high blood pressure, and presence of rare conditions, defined as any of five health conditions infrequently seen in this age group (angina, congestive heart disease, emphysema, myocardial infarction, and stroke).

+Descriptive Statistics

-Summary statistics for the MEPS data used by Deb et al. (2018), with means of dependent and independent variables used in the analyses, stratified by control group (ages 27-29) and treatment group (ages 23-25), can be seen in TABLE XX.
+Summary statistics for the MEPS data used by Deb et al. (2018), with means of dependent and independent variables used in the analyses, stratified by control group (ages 27-29) and treatment group (ages 23-25), can be seen in TABLE 1 (XX).

+Table 1: Caption